modasshar/Registration-and-Login-form-/README.md

 ![Screenshot 2024-09-03 213904](https://github.com/user-attachments/assets/849928ac-a993-4ac4-ac50-dda911674961)

-If you want to remove a user then press 5
+If you want to remove a user then press 5 and enter the username of the user
 <br/>
 <br/>